Syiham11/miniproject-angular-spring/README.md

-# Welcome to Mini Project with Frontend Angular 16 & Backend Spring Boot, MySQL, Hibernate and Liquibase project
+# Welcome to Mini Project with FE Angular 16 & BE Spring Boot, MySQL, Hibernate and Liquibase project